HenniePeters/RevEngE/README.md

 Because I work on Linux myself I made it working on a Lubuntu system already.
 I've tried to do much coding in preparation to compile it on Windows but there will be plenty of errors because I do not have a working installation of C::B on Windows.
 I tried to install it in a virtual machine but even a newly generated project with wxWidgets will not compile free of errors.
 All help to make this project work in Windows is really appreciated.

+As a last resort I've created the windows version in Borland C++Builder 6, a windows executable is available now.

 A demonstration video for the tool: https://youtu.be/EJqDZQXWfjQ

 https://www.patreon.com/hennep